Getting Involved at Your Child's School

 Questions to Ask

 When you offer to help out, find out how much of a time commitment is expected and if it will be ongoing.
-Are you going to repair the costumes for the spring musical or will you be expected to keep the drama department's supplies in good condition year-round?
+Are you going to repair the costumes for the spring musical or keep the drama department's supplies in good condition year-round?
 Are you chaperoning a track meet or coaching the whole season?

-Be sure to ask if any financial costs are associated with your volunteer activities.
-If you're chaperoning a field trip, for example, find out if you'll be required to pay for transportation and admissions costs.
-Ask if you'll need to transport students in your own vehicle or if a school bus will be provided.
+Be sure to ask if any financial costs are involved with your volunteer activities.
+If you're chaperoning a field trip, for example, find out if you'll pay for transportation and admissions costs.
+Ask if you'll transport students in your own vehicle or ride with them on a school bus.

-If you're organizing or helping out with an activity that will take place off the school grounds, be sure to find out if there are any specific school regulations you need to keep in mind or any liability issues you should consider.
+If you organize or help out with an activity that takes place off the school grounds, find out if there are any specific school regulations you need to keep in mind or any liability issues you should consider.

 Here are a few tips to keep in mind when signing up to volunteer:

-Remember that volunteering not only benefits your kids, but will enrich the classroom, the whole school, and the entire community by providing students with positive interaction, support, and encouragement.
+Remember that volunteering not only benefits your kids.
+It helps the classroom, the whole school, and the community by giving students positive interaction, support, and encouragement.